Manavala Mamunigal

-Alagiya Manavalan, best known by his epithet Manavala Mamunigal lit.
+Azhagiya Manavalan, best known by his epithet Manavala Mamunigal lit.
 'The great saint, Manavalan' (1370–1450), was a Hindu theologian.
 He was a major proponent of the Sri Vaishnavism tradition in the 15th century in Tamilakam, disseminating it with the help of his eight disciples.
 The disciples of Manavalan established places of learning to teach the Vishishtadvaita philosophy in Tamilakam.

 Yathindra Pravana Prabhavam by Pillai Lokam Jeeyar is the earliest work on which scholars and historians rely for information for the biography of Manavala Mamunigal.

 Life

-Manavala Mamunigal was born in 1370 at Alwarthirunagiri in Tamil Nadu.
+Manavala Mamunigal was born in 1370 at Alwarthirunagari in Tamil Nadu.
 His parents were Tigalakidanthan Tirunaveerudaiya Piran Tadar Annar and Sriranga Nachiyar.
 His father was the son-in-law and also a disciple of Kollikavala Dasar, a junior disciple of Pillai Lokacharya.
 His parents named him Alagiya Manavalan (beautiful groom) after the deity Ranganathaswamy of Srirangam.

 Manavalan was schooled by father and maternal grandfather, who taught him the Vedas, Vedanta, and the Naalayira Divya Prabandam.
 He married at the age of 16, and moved from Sikkil Kidaram to Alwarthirunagari to become the disciple of the acharya Tiruvaymolipillai.

-Tiruvaymolipillai was not instrumental in reviving the archa tirumeni (idol) of Ramanuja at Alwarthirunagari and in building a temple for him.
+Tiruvaymolipillai was instrumental in reviving the archa tirumeni (idol) of Ramanuja at Alwarthirunagari and in building a temple for him.
 He put the young Manavalan in charge of the temple and gave him to title of Yatheendra Pravana in recognition of his devotion to Ramanuja.
 It was around this time that Manavalan wrote Yathiraja Vimsati, which is considered to be the very essence of the exalted Ramanuja Nutrantati.